elliot-haonan/Single_Cycle_CPU-Simulator/README.md

 ./cpusim <inputfile.txt>
 ```
 ## Input
-An example of input file is given in the "trace.txt"
+An example of input file is given in the "trace.txt".
+Each line is an unsigned integer and is 1 byte of an RISC-V instruction stored in little-endian.